topfunky/osxscreenshot/README.txt

 == DESCRIPTION:

-Wrapper around webkit2png.py to easily and programmatically capture screenshots of websites, then crop and resize them.
+A Ruby wrapper around webkit2png.py to easily and programmatically capture screenshots of websites, then crop and resize them.
 Mac OS X only.

 == FEATURES/PROBLEMS:

 * Uses the Python built-in to Mac OS X.
 * You may be able to use snapurl instead of webkit2png.py: http://gemcutter.org/gems/snapurl
+* See examples in use at http://blog.peepcode.com/archives and http://news.peepcode.com/

 == REQUIREMENTS: